 By Regina Lordan

-Regina Lordan, a mother to three young children, has master’s degrees in education and political science and is a former assistant international editor of Catholic News Service.
-She is a freelance editor for various online and print publications.
+Lordan, a mother to three young children, has master’s degrees in education and political science and is a former assistant international editor of Catholic News Service.
+She currently teaches and is a court-appointed advocate for children in foster care.